VykosX/ControlFlowUtils/README.md

 # ControlFlowUtils
 Custom nodes for ComfyUI to enable flow control with advanced loops, conditional branching, logic operations and several other nifty utilities to enhance your ComfyUI workflows

+[ v0.0.2 Just Released - Nodes are fully documented inside ComfyUI.
+Documentation will be added to the Github tomorrow. ]

 UNSTABLE ALPHA RELEASE - EXPECT BUGS TO BITE
 (Please do not share outside of linking to the Github)